-- Increase by 1% the number of children referred to the Early Intervention Program. - Increase by 3% the number of children who are being served according to an Individualized Family Service Plan (IFSP). - Ensure that 90% of IFSPs are written within 45 days of the initial referral. - Ensure that 80% of justifications for missing 45-day timeline for IFSP are child-based. - Ensure that 85% of services outlined on the IFSP are provided within 30 days of the implementation date. - Ensure that at least 90% of children receive early intervention services primarily in their natural environment as defined by IDEA Part C. - Increase by 2% the percentage of children receiving services who entered the system prior to their first birthday. - Maintain the percentage of families participating in the Early Intervention System who report that early intervention services have helped the family to:
+- Increase by 1% the number of children who are being served according to an Individualized Family Service Plan (IFSP). - Ensure that 96% of IFSPs are written within 45 days of the initial referral. - Ensure that 95% of services outlined on the IFSP are provided within 30 days of the implementation date. - Ensure that at least 95% of children receive early intervention services primarily in their natural environment as defined by IDEA Part C. - Maintain the percentage of children receiving services who entered the system prior to their first birthday at 86%. - Maintain the percentage of families participating in the Early Intervention System who report that early intervention services have helped the family to: